Pirate code: Articles of Bartholomew Roberts

 VI.
 No boy or woman to be allowed amongst them.
 If any man were to be found seducing any of the latter sex, and carried her to sea, disguised, he was to suffer death; (so that when any fell into their hands, as it chanced in the Onslow, they put a sentinel immediately over her to prevent ill consequences from so dangerous an instrument of division and quarrel; but then here lies the roguery; they contend who shall be sentinel, which happens generally to one of the greatest bullies, who, to secure the lady's virtue, will let none lie with her but himself.)

 VII.
 To desert the ship or their quarters in battle, was punished with death or marooning.

 VIII.
 No striking one another on board, but every man's quarrels to be ended on shore, at sword and pistol.
 (The quarter-master of the ship, when the parties will not come to any reconciliation, accompanies them on shore with what assistance he thinks proper, and turns the disputant back to back, at so many paces distance; at the word of command, they turn and fire immediately (or else the piece is knocked out of their hands).
 If both miss, they come to their cutlasses, and then he is declared the victor who draws the first blood.)

 IX.
 No man to talk of breaking up their way of living, till each had shared one thousand pounds [].
-If in order to this, any man should lose a limb, or become a cripple in their service, he was to have eight hundred dollars, out of the public stock, and for lesser hurts, proportionately.
+If to this, any man should lose a limb, or become a cripple in their service, he was to have eight hundred dollars, out of the public stock, and for lesser hurts, proportionately.